rocketeers/docs/I-Introduction/Getting-started.md

 Once you're done with the configuration, it is recommended to run the `php rocketeer.phar check` command, it will run various commands on the server to check whether the latter is ready to receive your application.

-Once you're done, you can just hit `php rocketeer.phar deploy`.
+Then you can just hit `php rocketeer.phar deploy`.
 It will create an initial release on your remote server.
 Afterwards, to update it you can either run the same command again which will create an entirely new release, or simply do an `php rocketeer.phar update` which will update the repository and dependencies of your application.

 ### Folder organization